Course navigation

 Debugging & Troubleshooting

-Every Claude Code user hits a wall at some point — an auth error that blocks sign-in, a session that runs out of context, a tool that silently fails, or a rate limit that stops work mid-task.
-This lesson gives you a clear fix for each one.
+Every Claude Code user hits a wall at some point — an auth error, a session that runs out of context, a tool that fails, or a rate limit mid-task.
+Each problem has a clear fix below.

 Most errors fall into five categories.
-Read the error message, identify which category it belongs to, then jump to the right section below.
+Read the error message, identify which category it belongs to, then jump to the right section.

 Auth errors prevent Claude Code from starting or making requests.
 They look alarming but almost always have a fast fix.